On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Introduction

+Based on these theoretical results, we will then propose an extended set of theoretical predictions in Section~\ref{sec-span-vars}, and relate them to the neurophysiological results that we currently find as available, and also propose new neurophysiological and psychophysical experiments to address the questions posed from this theoretical study, and which previous neurophysiological and psychophysical experiments may not have been designed to address.

-A main fundament of this theory is to postulate an identity between the receptive field responses computed from different observations of the same scene or the same spatio-temporal event, by requiring the family of receptive fields to be covariant under local linearizations of the considered classes of geometric image transformations.
+An overall theme of the presented theoretical framework is to postulate an identity between the receptive field responses computed from different observations of the same scene or the same spatio-temporal event, by requiring the family of receptive fields to be covariant under local linearizations of the considered classes of geometric image transformations.
 Covariance, also referred to as equivariance in some literature, essentially means that the families of receptive fields are to be well-behaved under the corresponding classes of geometric image transformations, in such a way that the result of computing a receptive field response from geometrically transformed image data should correspond to applying the same type of geometric transformation to the receptive field response of the original image data before the image transformation.

 In this way, the notion of covariance makes it possible to establish a notion of identity between the receptive field responses computed from sets of image data that have been transformed by the geometric image transformations, as induced by varying the viewing conditions in terms of the distance, the viewing direction, the relative motion between objects in the scene and observer, and also the image transformations induced by viewing similar types of spatio-temporal events that may occur either faster or slower relative to a previously observed reference view.